Good Teacher / Tired Teacher

 Mazzucato’s work deftly traces the massive role that the American government played in both funding and directing many of the technologies that we worship as the products of private genius.
 Most importantly, this leads her to pose larger questions about the supposed ‘free market’ and the lack of returns to the public who assumed most of the initial risk, but reaped none of the financial rewards.

-So far from being a mindset, innovation is a large-scale path-dependent enterprise: future innovations depend on the infrastructure and technology that has already been invented, and no amount of positive thinking alone will overcome structural barriers that are in place.4In her essay in Rethinking Capitalism, Mazzucato argues that because innovation is ‘path-dependent’, “grasping the collective, uncertain, tacit, and persistent nature of innovation is crucial to asking the right policy questions.”
-Teachers push against the path-dependency of education all the time when we resist the logic of the system; but once the system runs on grades and scores, for example, it lies beyond the reach of any individual teacher to simply stop giving them completely.
+So far from being a mindset, innovation is a large-scale path-dependent enterprise: future innovations depend on the infrastructure and technology that has already been invented, and no amount of positive thinking alone will overcome structural barriers that are in place.4In her essay in Rethinking Capitalism, Mazzucato argues that because innovation is ‘path-dependent’, “grasping the collective, ...continue Teachers push against the path-dependency of education all the time when we resist the logic of the system; but once the system runs on grades and scores, for example, it lies beyond the reach of any individual teacher to simply stop giving them completely.

 In Work’s Intimacy, Melissa Gregg critiques Jobs from the angle of emotional labor, complementing Mazzucato’s structural analysis of the economics of innovation.
 As “the language of intimacy” increasingly shapes our discourse about work, Gregg argues that it signals a “troubling form of freedom” where the apparent ‘flexibility’ that comes with digital technology really signals the “presence bleed” of work into the rest of our lives.
 Given the way that our patriarchal society works, this means that “women are prepared to wait until the cooking and cleaning are done, and the rest of the house is asleep, to have time alone to work.”
 The ‘freedom’ to perform our work passionately also depends on other kinds of undervalued and dangerous labor: “the choice to engage in long hours of sacrificial labor in generally enjoyable jobs stands in stark contrast to the forms of the world’s poorest workers.
 These include the legions of employees whose job it is to assemble the devices that deliver so-called flexibility to the wealthy workers of the West.”